ptsteadman/notebook/stories/feyerabend.md

 The next day was warm and summery.
 Feyerabend decided to go to a nearby outdoor swimming park.
 She was supposed to spend her first week in Warsaw 'getting situated', not working.
-An email from Addison Chen insisted that she should try to relax, she had already done so much work for the project.
+An email from Addison Chen had insisted that she should try to relax.
 Feyerabend sat on a towel in the bristly green grass, reading a novel from the airport.

 The afternoon passed quickly.
 She watched families grilling and jumping in the pool, and thought ahead to meeting people at the lab on Monday.
-It would probably be okay: Feyerabend was used to meeting colleagues from the Internet.
+It would probably be okay: Feyerabend was used to meeting colleagues from the Internet, and they would know her work.
 In Feyerabend's experience, most people were not surprised that she was trans: they could tell from the picture on her website.

 <hr>

-Feyerabend made an effort to explore her new city, knowing that she'd quickly fall into a routine after the first week.
+Feyerabend made an effort to explore her new city, knowing that she'd quickly get into a routine after the first week.
 Warsaw was pastel and grey, sunny but cool.
 Feyerabend felt like she was in high school, on summer vacation.

 Feyerabend was used to being almost perfectly focused, trying to learn everything she could about formal grammar.
-This had meant ten years at a number of different universities.
+That had meant ten years at a number of different universities.
 When her classmates went out to jobs, they always treated her with a bit of pity, asking questions like "what type of applications do you see for your work?"
-But deep down, Feyerabend was certain that her classmates were wasting their time.
+But deep down, Feyerabend knew that most of her classmates were wasting their time.

-When she finally left academia, she put most of her effort into independent research and Internet correspondence.
-Eventually, she had to get a real job.
-But just a few weeks after starting work at a machine learning company, she recieved an email from Addision Chen, inviting her to work on direct semantic IO in Warsaw.
+When Feyerabend finally left academia and got a job, she put most of her effort into independent research and correspondence.
+Just a few weeks after starting work at a machine learning company, she recieved an email from Addision Chen, inviting her to work on direct semantic IO in Warsaw.
 It was the happiest moment of Feyerabend's life.
 She sent a letter of resignation minutes later.

 It was a validation of her serious way of life, her dry, unsparing focus.
 She knew that the semantic IO project was important, and that she had made valuable contributions.
 And now she was taking a irrevocable step forward.
-In low moments, she would now know that she had done something for the world.
+In low moments, she would know that she had done something for the world.

 <hr>

-The driver was waiting outside of Feyerabend's apartment on Monday morning.
+Feyerabend's driver was waiting outside of her apartment on Monday morning.
 She fell asleep in the car, startling awake on arrival.

-Feyerabend followed the driver accross the parking lot into a glass atrium.
-After navigating through a number of progressively more drab hallways, Feyerabend was shown into her new office.
-It was a room with a bookshelf, a coffee table, and a set of excellent digital windows.
-Feyerabend spent a few minutes organizing things.
+Feyerabend was shown to her new office, a room at the end of a drab hallway in a building enclosed by a glass atrium.
+There was a bookshelf, a coffee table, and a set of excellent digital windows.
+Feyerabend spent a few minutes organizing her things.

 Someone pushed open the door, and stuck in their head.